Criminal Law - Voluntary Manslaughter

 It is tempting, from our modern perspective, to scorn such moral values and legal restrictions as obsolete and ridiculous.
 At the same time, it is difficult to deny the fact that elements of homophobia continue to be manifested in various words and behaviors.
 Indeed, homophobic bullying has been the cause of suicides by a number of today’s adolescents and teenagers.

 After World War II, many men from various branches of the military congregated in the Castro Street area of San Francisco CA., based on its gradual but consistent acceptance of the gay lifestyle.
 Still, subtle opposition lurked beneath the seeming freedom of thought.
-Centuries prior to WWII, San Francisco had been founded and named in honor of the papal St. Francis.
+Centuries prior to WWII, San Francisco had been founded and named in honour of the papal St. Francis.
 As such, it contained a large Roman Catholic community.

 While California has long been recognized as a leading, often radical force in cutting edge legislation, Jobs associated with traditional manly values, such as work in the fire and police departments, have exerted power.
 Hence, a subtle tug-of-war existed between these two factions.